rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-item.md

 ## 9.4.35 Completed blanks in transcribed elements

 <a name="9.4.35.1">9.4.35.1</a> If a blank has been completed in the item being described, indicate this in a Note on item if considered important (see [Transcription, 0.4.64.2](/DCRMR/general-rules/Transcription/#0.4.64.2)).
+For title access to item-specific titles, see [1.27.31.1](/DCRMR/title/Title-of-item/#1.27.31.1).

 >Example:
 ><CITE>Library copy has date of auction supplied in manuscript: [Wednesday] the [26th] day of February, 1755</CITE>